rdgreene1/BCB546-Spring2024_FinalProject/README.md

 All the code we used can be found in `Code` folder.

+### Table 1
+The definitive code for producing bar plot from Table 1 is located in the 'Table 1_1.Rmd' and 'Table 1_2.Rmd' and 'Table 1_1.R' and 'Table 1_2.R' file.

 ### Figure 1

 The final code used to generate figure 1 can be found in the `Figure1.Rmd` file.
 The `Figure1_FinalProject.R` file contains the crude code troubleshooting that was used to generate the final .Rmd file.
 The `Figure1.Rmd` file contains all the descriptions of the code in markdown text and how the data was formatted to create figure 1.